flinj/flinj/packages/server/README.md

 const app = await createApp({
 	controllersDir: '/path/to/controllers',
 	middlewaresDir: '/path/to/middlewares',
-	debug: true, // to see which routes was registered });
+	debug: true, // to see which routes were registered });

 // app.addMiddleware(morgan('tiny'));